developer-friendly/blog/docs/posts/2024/0019-selective-builds.md

 ### Key Advantages of Using a Monorepo Structure

-Monorepo comes with a couple of very sexy and appealing advantages:
+Monorepo comes with a couple of very sexy and appealing advantages[^circleci-monorepo]:

 - [x] **Code Sharing**: Developers can easily share code between projects and applications, reducing duplication and improving consistency.
-- [x] **Dependency Management**: Dependencies can be managed at the repository level, ensuring that all applications use the same versions of libraries and packages.
+- [x] **Dependency Management**: Dependencies can be managed at the repository level, ensuring that all applications use the same versions of libraries and packages[^awesome-monorepo].
 - [x] **Version Control**: Changes to multiple applications can be tracked and managed in a single repository, simplifying version control and code reviews.
 - [x] **Collaboration**: Teams can work together more effectively by sharing